Hasimara railway station

-Hasimara railway station is the railway station lying on New Jalpaiguri–Alipurduar–Samuktala Road line and serving the town of Hasimara in Alipurduar district in the Indian state of West Bengal.
+Hasimara railway station is on New Jalpaiguri–Alipurduar–Samuktala Road line and serves the town of Hasimara in Alipurduar district in the Indian state of West Bengal.

 Location

 This railway station is the closest railway station from Bhutan.
 The town of Phuntsholing in Bhutan is just 18 kilometres away from Hasimara Railway Station.

 This railway station lies on NJP Alipurduar line which is an active elephant corridor.

 Trains

 Major trains running from Hasimara railway station are as follows: